 Seven of the eight launches to carry Iridium satellites into orbit already have taken place, with the last one scheduled to carry 10 final satellites aloft on Dec.
 30 from Vandenberg Air Force Base in California.
 The first launch to replace the aging satellite constellation occurred on January 14, 2017, to usher in heightened capabilities through the Iridium Certus broadband service and the Aireon real-time aircraft surveillance system.
 Once the last mission is carried out, Iridium will have 66 operational satellites, nine in-orbit spares and six ground spares.

 Iridium Certus will provide the fastest L-band broadband service in the world and allow the company’s customers to use even smaller and more cost-effective terminals, Desch said.

-Iridium currently has 60,000 subscribers for its aviation services by focusing on cockpit communications, not the highly competitive passenger spectrum, Desch said.
+Iridium currently has 60,000 subscribers for its aviation services by focusing on cockpit communications, not the highly competitive spectrum used by passengers, Desch said.
 Iridium helps pilots communicate with air traffic controllers, he added.

 Best Satellite Stock to Buy Restructured after Original Iridium Failed Financially

 The original Iridium, which launched commercial service on November 1, 1998, became “quite infamous” for its financial failure, Desch said.

 One former Iridium leader told me years ago, when I covered the satellite industry as a beat, that certain officials at Motorola, which started the communications company with partner organizations, advocated deorbiting the financially fizzling constellation and burning up the satellites during reentry to the Earth’s atmosphere.
 However, other Iridium executives and directors recognized the value of the satellite system for providing service, even if the original cost structure that required more than $6 billion in funding proved crushing.

 The initial concept was to put “cell towers in space,” Desch said.
 That pioneering company’s first products were large satellite phones and a pager.